lightning/bolts/04-onion-routing.md

   - if the `amt_to_forward` is greater than the `incoming_htlc_amt` from the final node's HTLC:
     - MUST return a `final_incorrect_htlc_amount` error.
+  - if the `incomplete_payment` flag is set:
+    - SHOULD NOT immediately fail the HTLC if the `amt_to_forward` is less than the expected amount.
+    - SHOULD claim the HTLC if the total `amt_to_forward` on all incoming HTLC with same `payment_hash` equals or exceeds the payment amount.
+    - if the HTLC has been unclaimed for too long:
+      - MUST fail the HTLC.
+      - MUST return `incomplete_payment_too_slow` error.

 ## Receiving Failure Codes